bkesterbyld/maroon-potato/src/pages/faq.md

         content: >-
           Parallel and in-memory processing are two techniques to handle high load and intense computing situations.
-Parallel processing is important for querying large data sets and getting a performant response.
+Parallel processing is important for manipulating large data sets and getting a performant response.
 The approach is to break data sets into pieces and use syncrhonous logic to achieve some CRUD result faster, or transform some data set into higher level analytics without waiting hours or a day.
 In-memory processing, on the other hand, is extremely useful for high throughput operations and calculations where either speed is essential or concurrency becomes a real problem.
-By putting data sets into memory, you cannot only do calculations in nanosecond times, but also avoid physical database contention, CPU racing and other nasty computer science problems.
+By putting data sets into memory, you can do calculations in nanosecond timeframes while aslo avoiding physical database contention, CPU racing and other nasty computer science problems.
       - title: Cras tincidunt lobortis feugiat vivamus at augue eget arcu?
         content: >-